eliranmal/vue-cli-template-dev-server/CONTRIBUTING.md

 as a contributor, you're expected generally what a human is (be respectful, considerate, etc.), but you also hold other responsibilities:

-- being open minded is a big part what *open* means when we talk about open source.
+- **be**ing **open minded** is a big part what *open* means when we talk about *open source*.
-be welcoming to newcomers and encourage diverse new contributors from all backgrounds. diversity of approaches is what helps us grow.
+**be welcoming** to newcomers and **encourage diverse** new contributors from all backgrounds. diversity of approaches is what helps us grow.
+- **own the code**. it's no one's and everyone's.
-- create issues for any changes that you wish to make. discuss things transparently and get community feedback.
+- **be transparent** and create issues for any changes that you wish to make. discuss things openly and get community feedback.

+TODO - put this item in the style & conventions section
-- ensure platform compatibility before applying a pull request. currently only bsd/mac is supported, but POSIX-compatible solutions are accepted regardless (and are generally preferred).
+- ensure platform compatibility before opening a pull request. currently only bsd/mac is supported, but POSIX-compatible solutions are accepted regardless (and are generally preferred).